M-99 (Michigan highway): Route description

 M-99 heads north through farmland to the village of Springport where it turns eastward along Main Street as it passes through the town.
 The highway continues easterly on Eaton Rapids Road before turning northward to cross into Eaton County.
 Shortly after crossing the county line, M-50 comes in from the southeast to meet up with M-99.
 The two highways travel together into Eaton Rapids.
 Together they form Main Street in the city before they separate on the north side of town.
 M-50 leaves to the northwest as Dexter Road, and M-99 continues to the northeast as Canal and Michigan streets.
 For the next few miles, the trunkline splits into a divided highway and runs parallel to the general course of the Grand River.
 M-99 crosses the river southeast of Dimondale after the opposing directions merge back together as an undivided highway.
 North of the river crossing, M-99 meets I-96 at the latter's exit 101 on the southern border of Lansing.

 From I-96, the M-99 continues north through residential neighborhoods into Lansing as Martin Luther King Jr. Boulevard.
 The highway travels northeasterly through the southern side of the capital city, as far as Jolly Road.
 There it turns northward through the Old Everett Neighborhood.
 The street is bordered by commercial properties in this area.
 M-99 widens into a boulevard as it passes the T-intersection with Victor Avenue, passing through the Moores Park neighborhood before crossing the Grand River.
 North of the river, the highway is bordered by the site of the former Lansing Car Assembly plant, which for a century produced Oldsmobiles and other GM cars.
-M-99 ends at a junction with I-496 just north of the assembly plant area at exit 5; Martin Luther King Jr. Boulevard continues north from this interchange as the Capitol Loop.
+M-99 ends at a junction with I-496 just north of the assembly plant area at exit 5; Martin Luther King Jr. Boulevard continues north from this interchange.

 M-99 is maintained by the Michigan Department of Transportation (MDOT) like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-99 were the 32,262 vehicles daily north of Mount Hope Avenue in Lansing, on average; the lowest count was 2,300 vehicles per day between the state line and the M-34 junction.
 No section of M-99 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.